jwday/remoteProp/README.md

 - nodejs
 - mongodb
 - npm

-  - `npm audit`
+0. Clone the repo
+1. Install all dependencies listed in `package.json`:

-  - `npm install`
+Run: `npm install`
-  - `npm install mosca`
-  - `npm install express`
-  - `npm install serve-index`
-  - `npm install mqtt`

-1. Start server from a terminal using the following command:
+2. Start server from a terminal using the following command:

   `node server`

-2. Connect to server using a web browser.
+3. Connect to server using a web browser.
 If connecting on same device, use the following address:

   `localhost:3000`